cisagov/ScubaGear/CONTENTSTYLEGUIDE.md

 - Our style guide aims for simplicity.
 Guidelines should be easy to apply to a range of scenarios.
 - Decisions aren’t about what’s right or wrong according to the rules, but about what’s best practice and improves readability.
 We're flexible and open to change while maintaining consistency.
 - When making a style or structure decision, we consider the readability, maintainability and ability for consistency in a range of situations.
+- When making a style or structure decision, we consider the readability, maintainability and ability for consistency in a range of situations.
 - When a question specific to help documentation isn’t covered by the style guide, we think it through using these principles, then make a decision and bring it up in the next meeting for deliberation.

 ## OPA Rego

+The project is adopting the following public Rego [style guide](https://docs.styra.com/opa/rego-style-guide), except where our guide specifically notes an exception (e.g., variable name case).
+For consistency, we will be using many of the same style rules as PowerShell.
+There are also a few best practice rules that this project will follow.
+These best practices were chosen to enhance readability.
+We recognize that the code is in a constant state of improvement, so the best practices are subject to change.
+The project is also integrating the [Regal](https://github.com/StyraInc/regal) linter into its automated checks to promote style guide adherence.
 The project is adopting the following public Rego [style guide](https://docs.styra.com/opa/rego-style-guide), except where our guide specifically notes an exception (e.g., variable name case).
 For consistency, we will be using many of the same style rules as PowerShell.
 There are also a few best practice rules that this project will follow.
 These best practices were chosen to enhance readability.
 We recognize that the code is in a constant state of improvement, so the best practices are subject to change.
 The project is also integrating the [Regal](https://github.com/StyraInc/regal) linter into its automated checks to promote style guide adherence.

 ### Test Cases